mpco/AlfredWorkflow-DEVONthink-Search/README.md

 Alfred will ask for Automation permission to control DEVONthink when you run the workflow for the first time.
 You should check up permission of Alfred controlling DEVONthink in `System Preferences → Security & Privacy → Privacy → Automation` if the workflow doesn't work.

 ## Known issues

-CJK (Chinese, Japanese, and Korean) characters should be added `~` in the front when seaching in DEVONthink.
-For example, searching keywords `你abc我他` should be converted to `~你abc~我他`.
-It's added automatically in `DEVONthink Search` by using regular expression `/([\u4e00-\u9fff]+)/g` to matching Chinese characters.

-The regular expression can't match Japanese or Korean characters.
-You can research more perfect regular expressions which match CJK and tell me.